 As a not-for-profit organization, Girl Scouts of Western Ohio must follow all IRS guidelines for a 501c3 organization.
 All Girl Scout groups (troops) and service units are an extension of the council, including the council IRS not-for-profit status.
 Therefore, all group and service unit finances are considered assets of Girl Scouts of Western Ohio.
 In order to ensure compliance with IRS and audit guidelines, Girl Scouts of Western Ohio has the following policies regarding donations and grants from individuals and organizations to Girl Scouts groups or service units.

-Money-earning activities for Senior and Ambassador Girl Scouts pursuing their Gold Award is similar to fundraising for other troop activities except it is used for the girl's project and not the group.
-The individual should submit a Troop / Group Money Earning Project Form to their program support contact for approval of fundraisers beyond the Girl Scout Fall Product and Cookie Programs.
-Girls may also choose to designate funds from the Girl Scout Product Programs for Highest Awards project if the troop votes to allocate a portion of troop funds to a girl's project.
+Money-earning activities for Senior and Ambassador Girl Scouts pursuing their Gold Award is similar to fundraising for other troop activities except it is used for the girl’s project and not the group.
+The individual girl should submit a Troop/Group Money-Earning Project Form to their program support contact for approval of fundraisers beyond the Girl Scout Fall and Cookie Product Programs.
+Girls may also choose to designate funds from the Girl Scout Product Programs for Highest Awards projects if the troop votes to allocate a portion of troop funds to a girl’s project.

 Funds acquired through money-earning projects or donated to Girl Scouts for a Gold Award project via sponsorships, crowdfunding, or a grant must be deposited into a Girl Scout affiliated bank account (example: troop account) and must follow council reporting procedures.

-Senior and Ambassador Girl Scouts can solicit donations of funds, supplies, and materials for their Gold Award project from community members, organizations, and businesses.
+Senior and Ambassador Girl Scouts can solicit donations of funds, supplies, and materials for their Gold Award project from community members, organizations and businesses.
 Funds donated must be deposited into an approved Girl Scout bank account (example: a troop account).
-If donors are requesting a letter of acknowledgement, the funds must be turned into a regional Girl Scout Center using a Girl Scout Donor form attached to the check specifying the name of the girl and that the donation is for her Gold Award project.
-Letters of acknowledgement will only be sent for amounts over $250.
+If donors are requesting a letter of acknowledgment, the funds must be turned into a regional Girl Scout Center using a Girl Scout Donor form attached to the check specifying the name of the girl and that the donation is for her Gold Award project.
+Letters of acknowledgment will only be sent for amounts over $250.

 All grant applications for Gold Award projects must be vetted and approved.
-Girls must contact the Highest Awards support staff for their region and project specific details needed for the application at least 3 weeks prior to the grand submission deadline.
+Girls must contact the Highest Awards support staff for their region and provide project specific details needed for the application at least 3 weeks prior to the grant submission deadline.

 Gold Award Girl Scouts are the only girls eligible to use crowdfunding as a fundraiser for their project needs.
 Girls may only use the crowdfunding site overseen by Girl Scouts of Western Ohio called IOBY (In Our Back Yards).
 The council will oversee all crowdfunding for Gold Award projects through this organization and girls must fill out additional paperwork and follow specific guidelines for their project to be included on the site.
 Girls should contact their region's Highest Award support staff prior to submitting their Gold Award Proposal for more information on this option.